Proof of Prior Insurance: Why You Need It & How to Get a Coverage Letter

 Proof of prior insurance is documentation from a previous auto insurer that verifies you held active liability coverage, for how long, and whether any gaps or claims occurred.
 It gives your new carrier a clear window into your insurance history, which shapes how they price your policy from day one.

-There are two primary documents used as proof:
+There are several primary documents used as proof:

 Document What It Is Best Used When